rdelgatte/elm-hands-on/README.md

 - Install [`elm-live`](#hot-reload) if not already done

-- Run the following command: `elm-live src/Main.elm --port=1234 --open  -- --output=main.js --debug`
+- Run the following command: `elm-live src/Main.elm --port=1234 --open  -- --output=main.js`

 You should see as following:
 ![Elm-live](doc/elm-live.png)